 Pro: Stability and Support

 I told you the easiest way to find a teaching job here, and if you pick a good school/academy as your employer, you’ll be on the receiving end of a LOT of help.
+Anyway, many schools here are on the lookout to hire a precalculus tutor of exeptional skills.

 - My school paid for my airfare to Korea, picked me up at the airport, and paid for a hotel room for me until my apartment was ready.